In 2022, tuition for full-time students at Rensselaer Polytechnic Institute was $58,600 a year.

 If these numbers feel scary, remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
 Many students owe way less than the total tuition after grants, scholarships, and tuition discounts are applied.
 Additionally, student loans can make the amount you do have to pay for college feel more doable until after graduation.

-Rensselaer Polytechnic Institute is a private, nonprofit institution, so it has the same tuition for residents of New York as it does for residents from other states.
+Rensselaer Polytechnic Institute is a private, nonprofit institution, so it has the same tuition for residents of New York as it does for students who live in other states.

 Public colleges and universities receive funding from the state government.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.

-Room and board at RPI is $16,379 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Room and board at RPI costs $16,980 a year.
+This number covers the cost of living in dorms or other on-campus housing, plus a dining plan that allows you to eat in the school dining halls.

 |Total Estimated Costs|